Witnesses relive fearless rescue from fireball house

 The explosion saw debris blasted to the other side of the street, neighbouring properties damaged and a tree shredded.

-Martin Ward-White, an area commander at West Midlands Fire Service, said it “was clear that a gas explosion had taken place”.
+The West Midlands Fire Service said it “was clear that a gas explosion had taken place”, and that rumours the property’s boiler had needed replacing before the fire “may form part of the investigation”.

-Speaking from the street on Monday, he said: “There was one male casualty who was taken to hospital immediately with life-threatening injuries.

 More than 20 people were evacuated nearby and a handful were treated at the scene for minor wounds.